bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Shipwrecks/SI_CH3_Shipwreck_Creation.md

 Shipwrecks are monuments to lost souls and forsaken quests

 ## Oracle: Shipwreck Location
-> [!mechanics]- | Roll > `dice: [[SI_CH3_Shipwreck_Creation^table-OclShipwreckLocation]]` | Guidance
+> [!mechanics]- | Roll > `dice: [[OT_ISSI_Shipwrecks#^Location]]` | Guidance
 > When learning about a distant shipwreck, use the table below to reveal where it met its sad fate.
-If you come upon a wreck in your travels, pick a location as appropriate to your surroundings. ^guidance-INSERT
+If you come upon a wreck in your travels, pick a location as appropriate to your surroundings. ^guidance-OclShipwreckLocation

 | Roll | Result | Description |
 | :---: | --- | --- |